rich-p-rich/fizzbuzz-p2/README.md

 ![Bug FizzBuzz answer](documentation/documentation-images/bug-fizzbuzz.PNG)

-As any FizzBuzz number can also be solved by either the individual Fizz and Buzz options, the code was always stopping at Fizz, since this was the first 'correct' answer that it found.
+As any FizzBuzz number can also be solved by either the individual Fizz and Buzz options, the code was always stopping at Fizz because this was the first 'correct' answer that it found.
 Once I realised this, I simply put FizzBuzz as the first option in the JS code to check the right answer, and this part of the game worked fine.

-- **User Feedback for Wrong Answers: incorrect.** After I first wrote the code to display the user feedback, it worked fine for correct answers, but a couple of problems let to the 'You chose ...' string being incorrectly filled when the answer was wrong.
+- **Wrong User Feedback for Incorrect Answers.** After I first wrote the code to display the user feedback, it worked fine for correct answers, but a couple of problems let to the 'You chose ...' string being incorrectly filled when the answer was wrong.
 Here is an early draft of that code:

 ![Bug FizzBuzz answer](documentation/documentation-images/bug-userchoice.PNG)

 - In this version of the code, I did not set a 'userChoice variable, but rather linked it to the 'text content' like this: document.getElementById("user-choice").textContent = theAnswer
 This meant that the "user-choice" string was always being filled out by the answer, rather than what the user actually chose.
 I fixed this by setting an empty variable called 'userChoice' at the start of the 'getUserAnswer' function; then, within each section of the 'if' statement, defined what the user choice would be per possible answer.
 That means whenever the player clicks on an answer button, the empty userChoice variable is assigned the value of whatever button the player has clicked.
-The HTML string "user-choice" is therefore correctly populated with whatever the user clicked on.
+The HTML string "user-choice" is therefore correctly populated with whatever the user clicked on, and this bug is solved.

 - The padding was being over-written in the 'click for gameplay' section :